alecive/alecive.github.io/_posts/2015-08-01-yarpdroid.md

 ## Videos

 Videos are on their way!
+I'll update this section from time to time.

+#### Video #1

+In this video, I show what happens if you empower users with a natural human-robot interface.
+The user can see what the robot sees, and it can direct its gazing by simply clicking on points into the image.
+Pretty neat!

+{% include video.html url="//www.youtube.com/embed/1N0xf2_C6I0" %}